Milindi-Kodikara/RMIT-READ-BioMed/README.md

 5. \[Optional] Add custom prompts to the prompt library in `prompts.json`.

+##### Note: The number of examples being added should not exceed the number of training texts available.

 ## Run
 Run Jupyter notebook via IDE or via local host.